arvidn/libtorrent/trunk/docs/building.rst

   If you link statically to the runtime library, you cannot build libtorrent as a shared library (DLL), since you will get separate heaps in the library and in the client application.
-It will result in crashes.
+It will result in crashes and possibly link errors.

 The build targets are put in a directory called bin, and under it they are